lorran-mariuba/lorran-mariuba/README.md

 Hi, I'm Lorran Mariúba de Oliveira and I'm Software Developer at SEFIN(Fiance Department from my State Rondônia - Brazil).
 I’m interested in send my new projects about systems development.
-Learn from other projects which are on GitHub.
+Learn from other projects which are in the GitHub.
 I’m currently learning Java, Ruby on Rails, more about HTML5/CSS3/JavaScript.
-I’m looking to collaborate on projects from people who are starting their careers in systems development.
+I’m looking to collaborate in projects from people who are starting their careers in systems development.
 About my projects, I hope people can help me improve my knowledge and my projects, giving me some tips and show me my weakness in software development.

 You can reach me on LinkedIn(https://www.linkedin.com/in/lorran-mariuba).